Lev Parnas: Possible Trump meeting

 On January 24, 2020, ABC News released an audio recording that appeared to be a conversation between Parnas and President Trump.
 The recording may have been made at a dinner gathering held on April 30, 2018, at the Trump International Hotel.
 On the recording, President Trump can be heard ordering someone, who may have been Johnny DeStefano, to fire Ambassador Yovanovitch.
 Trump's order came after Parnas said something to the effect that it was important to get rid of her first.
 Parnas's attorney appeared on the Rachel Maddow show that same evening and stated the tape was made by Fruman and given to Parnas.
 Parnas in turn uploaded it to his document cloud.
 Parnas's attorney stated that Parnas didn't provide the tape to ABC News.
 Apparently, the ABC News article prompted Parnas to search his document cloud where he located the full tape that is over an hour long.
-Parnas's attorney stated the whole tape has been given to the House Intelligence Committee.
+Parnas's attorney stated the whole tape had been given to the House Intelligence Committee.

-The tape was made public on 25 January.
+The tape was made public on January 25.
 Trump is heard discussing golf with Jack Nicklaus III (grandson of golfer Jack Nicklaus), and trade deals and steel quotas with Barry Zekelman of Zekelman Industries.